 In most situations, if you receive a Form 1099-C from a lender after negotiating a debt cancellation with them, you'll have to report the amount on that form to the Internal Revenue Service as taxable income.
 Certain exceptions do apply.

 If your debt has gotten so large you can no longer afford to pay it, negotiating a debt cancellation with your lender might be just what you need in order to get by.
 Unfortunately, your next challenge might be a huge tax bill.
-In most situations, if you receive a Form 1099-C from a lender, you'll have to report the amount on that form to the Internal Revenue Service as taxable income.
+In most situations, if you receive a Form 1099-C from a lender, you'll have to report the amount of cancelled debt on your tax return as taxable income.
 Certain exceptions do apply.

 How the IRS classifies cancelled debt

 You might consider it unfair that a debt you successfully cancel or negotiate away comes back to haunt you as taxable income.
 However, the IRS classifies cancelled debt as income because you received a benefit without paying for it.

 When you first borrow money, you don't have to pay tax on the money you receive because you are bound by a contract to pay it back.
 If that contract gets cancelled without you paying the money back, the money is yours to do with as you please.
-Since you essentially received money for free, the cancellation of your obligation to pay it back makes it taxable income.
+Since you essentially received money for free, the cancellation of your obligation to pay it back usually makes it taxable income.

 According to the IRS, nearly any debt you owe that is canceled, forgiven or discharged becomes taxable income to you.
-You'll receive a Form 1099-C, "Cancellation of Debt," from the lender that forgave the debt.
+You should receive a Form 1099-C, "Cancellation of Debt," from the lender that forgave the debt.
 Common examples of when you might receive a Form 1099-C include charge-off of a credit card balance, repossession, foreclosure, return of property to a lender, abandonment of property, or the modification of a loan on your principal residence.